jgaskins/perpetuity/README.md

 Your objects will hopefully eventually be able to be persisted into whichever database you like.
 Right now, only MongoDB is supported.
 Other persistence solutions will come later.

-This gem was inspired by [a blog post by Steve Klabnik](http://blog.steveklabnik.com/posts/2011-12-30-active-record-considered-harmful).

 ## How it works

 In the Data Mapper pattern, the objects you work with don't understand how to persist themselves.
 They interact with other objects just as in any other object-oriented application, leaving all persistence logic to mapper objects.
 This decouples them from the database and allows you to write your code without it in mind.